-I was really lucky to meet with a lactation consultant straight after birth.
+I was really lucky to complete a breastfeeding course and meet with a lactation consultant straight after birth.
 We had already met her when my wife had our first baby, so we booked an appointment as soon as my nipples started getting sore.

 She gave me an antibiotic cream (safe for breastfeeding) to apply to the nipple after every feed, and she showed me different ways to breastfeed to encourage a good latch.
 This, coupled with the nipple cream, really helped.
 Though it still took a few weeks to go back to normal and not feel any pain!

 Tips to heal from cracked and sore nipples

 - Express a few drops of breastmilk to dab on your nipples.
 Breastmilk contains substances that aid healing and fight infection.

 - Use a nipple cream.
 Lanolin ones are very good for sore nipples when breastfeeding and they are all natural.
 I personally used the Medela one and it provided quite a lot of relied.

 - Keep the nipples clean as much as possible to avoid infection.